ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * The number should not contain the restricted numbers defined by the ADMIN
    * The last digit in the number should be reserved for a checksum
    * The number should not contain '0' or '1' as the first digit.
-4. Expired VID should not be sent in response
+4. Expired VID should not be sent in response.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/kernel/VID%20Generator.md)